Prenup Lawyer in Austin

-A prenuptial agreement is more than a contingency plan should things not work out between two people; it is a planning tool that can provide a huge benefit to a marriage by eliminating many common concerns over finances.
+A prenuptial agreement is more than a contingency plan should things not work out between two people; it is a tool that can provide a significant benefit to marriage by eliminating many common concerns over finances.
 These contracts can show that you take the well-being of your spouse seriously and that you are committed to the security of your partner.

 - Separate property.
 Any assets or liabilities you bring into the marriage (not what you acquire during the marriage).